raduSa/LetsGoGambling/README.md

 Our playing strategy dates back to 1950, when the Four Horsemen of the Apocalypse (a group of U.S. Army engineers) first discovered the optimal playing strategy for Blackjack.

 Later, this strategy was refined using computers and combinatorial analysis, achieving the smallest possible monetary loss in the long run.
+This strategy is also known as "The Basic Strategy" in Blackjack.

 Below is a guide for the decisions you should make based on your count value and the dealer's upcard:
 <img src="https://i.bojoko.com/25/c7e2777d_1000x1330.876e5ac5f344d22c4b27d59d1b8ae5d8/blackjack-basic-strategy-chart.png" alt="strategy" width="700"/>